tamunoWoks/Statistics/scatter_plot.md

 **NOTE:**
 - If a linear relationship exists with low noise, the points will lie close to a straight line.
 - High noise spreads the points out, making it harder to see a clear pattern or correlation.

+#### Why it matters:
+- Too much noise reduces the accuracy of predictions in regression models.
+- Noise can hide relationships or create the illusion of one.
+- It's important to distinguish signal (true pattern) from noise.